spiral/docs/docs/en/framework/container.md

 ## FactoryInterface

-In some cases, you might want to construct a desired class without resolving all of it's `__constructor` dependencies.
+In some cases, you might want to construct a desired class without resolving all of its `__constructor` dependencies.
 You can use `Spiral\Core\FactoryInterface` for that purpose:

 ```php